Fractions are divisions. They describe the sections, parts or “units” that are created when you divide one whole something into equal parts.

 If you identify by shading, removing or simply talking about one third, the learner is able to identify one third of what?
 That is why I encourage teachers to begin their work with fractions by paper folding.
 Paper folding allows students to keep the “whole” in sight.
 Fractions are embedded in “wholes”.

 I call this deck Fraction Wholes.
 It is images that have been equally divided.
 Students trace and label the one.
-Then divided their drawn “one” into the fractional parts as shown on the card.
+Then divide their drawn “one” into the fractional parts as shown on the card.
 Next they label each part as a unit fraction.
 Then they label the whole diagram as a fractional whole equal to 1 what?
 I then challenge them to :

 - find a partner whose card represents the same fractional whole